-- In which country is the user information stored?

-- How is the user information stored?

 - IT infrastructure of the MOOC platform?

 - Backup policy?

 - Period of safekeeping of user data?

 - Reporting tools and functionalities?

-4.2.
-Booking hours for educational purposes
+4.2 Booking hours for educational purposes

 Tracking user progress is a specifically crucial and delicate matter.
 Since corporations may have different policies, MOOC platforms have to encompass them.
 For HRD departments it is always important to receive proper documentation of the actual user progress, as well as a thorough listing of the time spent by the user within the system so that the recording of working hours may be properly transferred.
+Additionally, to these requirements, users have to have to opportunity to actively deny this process, disallowing the providers of MOOC platforms to gather, accumulated, host and forward their personal data.

-4.3.
-Accreditation of education program into the learning history
+4.3 Accreditation of education program into the learning history

 Accreditation of certificates received by institutions offering MOOCs has to take place alongside other legal negotiations such as additional contracts between the binding entities.
 In order to adequately accept and integrate certificates into the internal education history of a company, several steps have to be taken.
+For example, the costs involved in taking a MOOC e.g. for the issuing of certificates etc. needs to be taken into consideration.
+Many big corporation have their own internal buying software, e.g. SAP etc. with specific procurement processes in place.
+Allowing employees to participate in external courses often means a substantial increase in bureaucracy.

 Screening the curriculum and comparing it to similar education programs can be seen as a first step.
 Not all of the content provided in a MOOC may be adequate for internal training needs.
 Moreover, since company specific topics will probably not be included in the MOOC's curriculum, missing or additional topics or courses may be highlighted or named within the internal learning path for a certain skill or necessary training program.

 Furthermore, a conversion of the workload has to take place.
 Since parts of a MOOC may take place outside of standard working hours, the amount of hours that may be required for a certificate needs to be converted.